 At the beginning of the game, it looked like it was going to be another Oklahoma rout: Wilkinson’s team had possession three times near the end zone but couldn’t manage to score.
 Then, early in the next quarter, Notre Dame fullback Nick Pietrosante sacked the Sooners’ quarterback, grabbed the fumble and ran the ball 19 yards.
 After that, Wilkinson’s team just seemed to fold.

 The Irish won the game on their first possession of the fourth quarter: They chugged forward steadily, covering 80 yards in 20 plays, until Dick Lynch caught a toss and ran the touchdown in standing up.
 Monty Stickes scored the extra point.
 “Even the nuns were astounded,” the newspaper wrote.

 Oklahoma still holds the NCAA record for the most consecutive wins by a major college football team.
 (Division III Mt.
-Union in Pennsylvania has broken the Sooners’ record twice.)
+Union in Ohio has broken the Sooners’ record twice.)
 In fact, since World War I only four Division I teams have won more than 30 games in a row: Toledo won 35 from 1969-1971, the University of Miami won 34 from 2000-2002, and Wilkinson’s Sooners won 31 from 1948-50.